 ABC is open Monday-Friday all year long.
 We are approved by the State of Colorado to provide the following services: Specialized Habilitation; Supported Community Connection; Residential IRSS; Respite; Mentorship; Transportation; Prevocational; and, Supported Employment.

 We venture out into the community in small groups so we can explore Wheat Ridge and the surrounding Denver metro area.
 We have developed some amazing community partnerships that enable us to engage in our community - and with community members - in interesting and meaningful ways.
 Healthy living is important to us, so our friends get plenty of fresh air and exercise.
-We take nature hikes, enjoy outdoor sports, go swimming and bowling, and take and teach cycling classes at the YMCA.
+We take nature hikes, enjoy outdoor sports, eat lunch at many beautiful parks in Wheat Ridge and Arvada, go swimming and bowling, and take and teach cycling classes at the YMCA.
 We manage a garden, which we tend to from seed to harvest.
 We keep our minds active and healthy by visiting interesting places and learning lots of new things.
-For example, we go to museums, do research at the library, take tours at local factories and companies, and much, much more.
+For example, we go to museums, do research at the library, take tours of local companies, and much, much more.
 In fact, we make everything we do an educational adventure.

-Our Residential program offers the "Family Caregiver/PCA" option to individuals who are enrolled in the Comprehensive (DD) Medicaid Waiver.
-Our program is small so we can provide personalized attention and support.
-Our goal is to protect the health, safety, and quality of life of our participants and their Family Caregivers alike.
+Our residential program offers the "Family Caregiver/PCA" option to individuals who are enrolled in the Comprehensive (DD) Medicaid waiver.
+Our program is small so we can provide personalized attention and supports.
+Our goal is to protect the health, safety, and quality of life of our participants and their families alike.
 Please note that we do not offer Host Homes or Group Homes at this time.

 Copyright 2023.
 A Brighter Community, LLC.
 All rights reserved.